Prompt Engineering in 2025: Complete Guide

 Prompt Chaining

-Create sequences of prompts where each builds on the previous output, enabling complex multi-step workflows.
+Create sequences of prompts where each builds on the previous output, enabling multi-step workflows.
+For more examples, see Prompt Chaining (2026).

 Example Sequence: